 • YELLOW-BASED SKIN TONES mostly bring out the gold in green shadow.
 If you have mono lids you have to draw a thicker shadow line so that you can see the color when the eye is open.
 Our makeup artists trace around the green tone with a lighter, grassy shade to make it look more vibrant.

-Your eye color can also influence the best shade for you.
+CONSIDER EYE COLOR Your eye color can also influence the best shade for you.
 For example, if you have green eyes, jade and dark olive shades are beautiful.
 Dark hunter green shades can make deep blue eyes much brighter, while mossy green accentuates the indigo in the iris of people who have light blue eyes.

+STILL NOT SURE?
 Consider switching your shadow for eyeliner.
 Apply your daily makeup then try adding a swipe of green eyeliner to the top and below at the base of the lash line.
 When you blink, a flash of green will appear without it looking overdone.